obegron/mkdocs-pipeline-visualizer/README.md

 * Automatically generate navigation tree by default.
 * Enable customization of section names and locations.
 * Reintroduce versions on tasks and pipelines
+* Show script in task overview.
+* Syntax highlight for task steps

 # 0.1.8
 * remove version of tasks until there is a nicer way to present it